thibaut-neoledge/azure-docs.fr-fr/articles/security/security-network-overview.md

 <properties
-   pageTitle="Présentation de la sécurité réseau Azure | Microsoft Azure" description=" Cet article vous aide à mieux comprendre l’offre de sécurité réseau de Microsoft Azure.
-Il décrit les notions de base sur les exigences et les concepts de la sécurité réseau et vous explique ce que propose Azure dans chacun de ces domaines. " services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure Network Security Overview | Microsoft Azure" description=" This article makes it easy for you to understand what Microsoft Azure has to offer in the area of network security.
+We provide basic explanations for core network security concepts and requirements and information on what Azure has to offer in each of these areas. " services="security" documentationCenter="na" authors="TomShinder"